Superflare: Probability of a hypothetical solar superflare

 An estimate based on the original Kepler photometric studies suggested a frequency on solar-type stars (early G-type and rotation period more than 10 days) of once every 800 years for an energy of 10^{34} erg and every 5000 years at 10^{35} erg.
 One-minute sampling provided statistics for less energetic flares and gave a frequency of one flare of energy 10^{33} erg every 500 to 600 years for a star rotating as slowly as the Sun; this would be rated as X100 on the solar flare scale.
 This is based on a straightforward comparison of the number of stars studied with the number of flares observed.
 An extrapolation of the empirical statistics for solar flares to an energy of 10^{35} erg suggests a frequency of one in 10,000 years.

-However, this does not match the known properties of superflare stars.
+This does not match the known properties of superflare stars.
 Such stars are extremely rare in the Kepler data; one study showed only 279 such stars in 31,457 studied, a proportion below 1%; for older stars this fell to 0.25%.
-Also, about half of the stars which were active showed repeating flares: one had as many as 57 events in 500 days.
+Additionally, about half of the stars that were active showed repeating flares: one had as many as 57 events in 500 days.
 Concentrating on solar-type stars, the most active averaged one flare every 100 days; the frequency of superflare occurrence in the most active Sun-like stars is 1000 times larger than that of the general average for such stars.
 This suggests that such behaviour is not present throughout a star's lifetime, but is confined to episodes of extraordinary activity.
 This is also suggested by the clear relation between the magnetic activity of a star and its superflare activity; in particular, superflare stars are much more active (based on starspot area) than the Sun.